 The Mediterranean Sea is an ancient body of water connected to the Atlantic Ocean.
 It is almost totally surrounded by land from 3 continents: Africa, Asia, and Europe.
 As one of the most significant seas in human history, it has promoted extensive trade and travel between various lands.

 Nor is that all.
 The Mediterranean Sea is home to a diverse group of wildlife including several species of whales, dolphins, and porpoises.
 Loggerhead and green turtles make their home there as well as monk seals and an abundance of sharks and rays.

 Perhaps most fascinating is what exists at the bottom of the Mediterranean Sea.
 This body of water lies in the Herodotus Basin, which contains the oldest stretch of seafloor known today.
 Most ocean floors are no older than 200 million years, the older parts have shifted down.
 But under the Mediterranean Sea is a portion of crust that is as old as 340 million years!

 The Dead Sea is perhaps most famous for being one of the saltiest bodies of water in the world, so salty that virtually no organisms can live there.
 The salinity is so high that people can actually float in the water with no effort.
 This has inspired an intense tourist trade as people not only float in the sea but also use the abundant minerals to achieve a spa effect.

 However, some microbes like bacteria and microscopic algae are able to survive in these super-salty conditions.
 For example, the microbe Haloferax volcanii thrives here.
 Additionally, scientists have discovered nearly 80 species of fungi living in the water.

-The Dead Sea has one more claim to fame: it is the lowest point on earth!
-It sits at 427 metres below sea level.
+The Dead Sea has one more claim to fame: it is the lowest point on Earth!
+It sits at 427 meters below sea level.
 It is totally landlocked, meaning it has no connection to any of the world’s oceans.
 For this reason, some people consider it a lake, not a sea.

 3. The Caribbean Sea